patrick-sheehan/Watchdog/README.md

 The python files can be copied into your directory or you can simply run certain scripts that are set up with test code

 ======
+CSCE470 Checkpoint #3 - 11/20/14

-CSCE470 Deliv: run the 'content-watchdog.py' script.
+Simply run the 'content-watchdog.py' script.
 The main method in that file creates an instance of the classifier and uses it to run analysis on sample content